Client-side form validation

 </form>

-This simple form uses the novalidate attribute to turn off the browser's automatic validation; this lets our script take control over validation.
+This form uses the novalidate attribute to turn off the browser's automatic validation.
+Setting the novalidate attribute on the form stops the form from showing its own error message bubbles, and allows us to instead display the custom error messages in the DOM in some manner of our own choosing.
 However, this doesn't disable support for the constraint validation API nor the application of CSS pseudo-classes like :valid, etc. That means that even though the browser doesn't automatically check the validity of the form before sending its data, you can still do it yourself and style the form accordingly.

 Our input to validate is an <input type="email">, which is required, and has a minlength of 8 characters.
 Let's check these using our own code, and show a custom error message for each one.